-This week, we sat down with Andrés Curcio, a Software in Test on our Core Services Testing team in our Buenos Aires, Argentina office.
-Our teams are small and cross-functional, so testers have the opportunity to lead both team-related and product-specific responsibilities.
+This week, we sat down with Andrés Curcio, a Software Developer in Test on our Core Services Testing team in our Buenos Aires, Argentina office.
+Our Engineering teams are small and cross-functional, so testers have the opportunity to lead both team-related and product-specific responsibilities.
 They partner and collaborate with front- and back-end engineers across teams in order to improve our testing processes.

 What is your favorite thing about working on the Engineering team at MuleSoft?